paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Jan 23, 2026 - Iterative failures
+Reaktor was no good.
+Supercollider is neat, but not for now.
+Working with them in collaboration with Claude (or ChatGPT or Gemini) was just terrible.
+ChatGPT gave me a solid architectural answer, so we've been diving down into p5.js and hydra: Vector Oscilloscope inspired.
+ChatGPT took me literally and decided to start scanning the image, as if we were going to display on a CRT.
+Not too shabby.

+## Jan 20, 2026 - Supercollider
+We're pivoting to supercollider instead of Reaktor.
+Claude can't see inside Reaktor well to help and ...
+I don't know Reaktor.

 ## Jan 20, 2026 - Juggling many things
 I'm maxed out my pro session with Claude, refining the Image Synthesizer.
 Then decided to branch out and have it help me configure Reaktor6 instead of rebuilding a synth interface in a browser.
 We're going to connect my Image Music Processor to Reaktor, and then development will focus on the Image processing part.
 Meanwhile, since I maxed out Claude, I got Gemini to help me write some python scripts for Blender which diced up some models I've made in a very quick and automated way.
 I'm 3d printing each of those now.
 Meanwhile, also, Gemini helped me troubleshoot my Ubuntu server and figure out why the hard drive is working so hard.We succeeded in identify root cause and removing about 50 GB of bullshit.
 Yeah, I'm kind of sold on LLMs ATM.